thoughtbot/guides/protocol/git/README.md

     git pull
     git checkout -b <branch-name>

-Prefix the branch name with your initials.
+When soloing, prefix the branch name with your initials.

 Rebase frequently to incorporate upstream changes.